iqtree/iqtree.github.io/doc/Substitution-Models.md

 If the model name does not match the above listed models, IQ-TREE assumes that it is a file containing codon exchange rates and frequencies in PAML format.
 It contains the lower diagonal part of the matrix and codon frequencies.
 For an example, see <http://www.ebi.ac.uk/goldman/ECM/>.

->NOTICE: Branch lengths under codon models are interpreted as number of nucleotide substitutions per codon site.
+>**NOTICE**: Branch lengths under codon models are interpreted as number of nucleotide substitutions per codon site.
 Thus, they are typically 3 times longer than under DNA models.

 #### Codon frequencies